YanCheng-go/litmus-test-yan/README.md

 - **PyPI** publish runs on tags like `v0.1.0` if `PYPI_API_TOKEN` is set in repo secrets.

 ## TODOS
-- [ ] Post-processing to remove small deforested patches and fill small holes
+- [ ] Post-processing to remove small deforested patches and fill small holes, and remove non-forested areas using state-of-art land cover maps
 - [ ] Add more robust cloud/water/shadow masking
 - [ ] Scalability improvements
   - [ ] Parallel processing